7 Hidden Gem Destinations for Travelers Who Seek the Road Less Traveled

-Tucked away in the hills of Aragón, Albarracín feels like stepping into a storybook.
-Its pink-hued buildings, narrow winding streets, and ancient city walls make it one of Spain’s most picturesque yet overlooked towns.
+Nestled in the hills of Aragón, Albarracín feels like stepping into a storybook.
+Its pink-hued buildings, winding streets, and ancient city walls transport visitors back in time.

 Why visit: